noxdafox/pebble/doc/index.rst

    The *name* parameter let you define the process name.

-   The *daemon* parameter switches between daemon and non-daemeon processes.
+   The *daemon* parameter switches between daemon and non-daemon threads.

 .. decorator:: concurrent.thread(name=None, daemon=True)